Blood Flow Modeling in Cerebral Aneurysm

 Inflow damping

-The inflow damping function is used to damp the inflow at the beginning as discussed above.
-The actual mathematical formulation of the damping function is arbitrary as long as the functions starts from 0, increases until it reaches 1 and is constant thereafter.
+The inflow damping function is used to damp the inflow at the beginning, as discussed above.
+The actual mathematical formulation of the damping function is arbitrary, as long as the function starts from 0, increases until it reaches 1 and is constant thereafter.

 Define the damping function: